This is a best prospect industry sector for this country. Includes a market overview and trade data.

 While projects are often subject to delays, excellent commercial opportunities exist for the sale of power generation equipment to STEG-operated and IPP electricity projects.
 The sector also offers opportunities for possible Build-Own-Operate (BOO) or Build-Operate-Transfer (BOT) projects.
 Much of Tunisia’s electricity production comes from gas turbines.
 Major players in this sector include General Electric (USA), Mitsubishi (Japan), Ansaldo (Italy), and Siemens (Germany).

 In 2019, STEG launched a tender to install a pilot smart grid power distribution system of 400,000 smart meters.
-The project was awarded in April 2022 to several foreign bidders including those from the United States and will be implemented starting January 2023.
+The project was awarded in April 2022 to several foreign bidders including U.S. bidders, with an implementation phase of 2023-2025.